 Best Italian Foods to Try

-Following is a list of quintessential Italian eats to get your gums around!
+Following is a list of quintessential Italian foods to get your gums around!

 1. Neapolitan-Style Pizza